Citigroup Logo

 Citigroup Logo History

 This banking structure has an even more ancient origin, dating back to 1791.
-It was then that the First Bank of the United States was opened, which went bankrupt a few years later.
+It was then that the First Bank of the United States was established, but it went bankrupt a few years later.
 In 1812, its New York branch became independent and was reorganized into the City Bank of New York.

-In 1865, he was granted a national bank license and a work permit on behalf of the Treasury.
-Unlike many other financial services, the new player combined large investment projects with retail deposits and operations, so he was a winner.
-Gradually he moved on to takeovers of competitors.
+In 1865, he was granted a national bank charter and a work permit by the Treasury.
+Unlike many other financial services, the new player combined large-scale investment projects with retail deposits and operations, making it a winner.
+Gradually, he moved on to takeovers of competitors.

 What is Citigroup?

 Citigroup is the largest banking institution headquartered in New York City.
-It has more than 200 million customers in more than 160 countries worldwide.
-It’s now the third-largest bank in the U.S. It’s a multinational investment and financial services bank representing the Big Four.
+It has more than 200 million customers across more than 160 countries.
+It’s now the third-largest bank in the U.S. It’s a multinational investment and financial services bank that is part of the Big Four.
 It was formed in 1998 by the merger of Citicorp and Travelers Group, but the latter separated in 2002.

 1976 – 1980